zaidalyafeai/holy-edge/README.md

 ## Setting up

 Edit the [config file](https://github.com/harsimrat-eyeem/holy-edge/blob/master/hed/configs/hed.yaml) located at hed/configs/hed.yaml.
 Set the paths below.
 Make sure the directories exist and you have read/write permissions on them.
-The HED model is trained on [augumented training](http://vcl.ucsd.edu/hed/HED-BSDS.tar) set created by the authors.
+The HED model is trained on [augmented training](http://vcl.ucsd.edu/hed/HED-BSDS.tar) set created by the authors.
 ```
 # location where training data : http://vcl.ucsd.edu/hed/HED-BSDS.tar would be downloaded and decompressed
 download_path: '<path>'